darklight-studios/darklight-nova-core/README.markdown

 # Support

 For the time being, submit support questions & inquiries through Github Issues, though in the future we'll be around via IRC during odd hours of the day for generic questions & getting started.

+# Credit
+The original and current primary author of Darklight Nova is Isaac Grant, who is the copyright holder.

+### Contributors
+Lucas Nicodemus